LmanTW/themify.nvim/README.md

 }
 ```

-## Configuration
+## 🛠 Configuration
-The configuration is really easier and stright forward, just call the setup function and add the colorschemes you want.
+The configuration is really easier and stright forward, just call the setup function and add the colorschemes you want:

 ```lua
 require("themery").setup({